All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Joint issues (chronic pain, inflammation, cartilage concerns): - BPC-157: 250-500 mcg/day, near affected joint - TB-500: 2,000-5,000 mcg twice weekly - Duration: 8-12 weeks, may require multiple cycles - Why this works: Joint issues are often chronic and involve multiple tissues.
 The combination addresses inflammation (TB-500), tissue repair (BPC-157), and overall healing capacity.

 Post-surgical recovery: - Timing: Consult your surgeon before starting any peptide protocol after surgery - BPC-157: 250-500 mcg/day, starting when cleared by surgeon - TB-500: 2,000-5,000 mcg twice weekly - CJC-1295/Ipamorelin: Standard dosing for systemic support - Duration: 8-12 weeks - Why this works: Surgery creates controlled tissue damage.
-Supporting the body's repair mechanisms may help optimize the recovery process.
+Supporting the body's repair mechanisms may help improve the recovery process.

 Always discuss your specific injury with a before starting any protocol.
 The right combination and dosing depends on your individual situation.